 Once you've identified your top keyword competitors, choose up to four to add for further competitive research.
 From here on out, you can focus on your brand competitors or your keyword competitors.
 Choose your adventure.

-Next up: the hunt for keyword opportunities.
+Next up: Keyword gap analysis - the hunt for keyword opportunities.
 How can you expand your keyword strategy and discover more top-performing terms for your SEO and PPC campaigns?

-For this workflow, we'll be using the Keyword Gap tool.
+For this workflow, we'll be using the Keyword Gap tool in the Acquisition Channels module.

-From the sidebar menu, go to Keyword Research > Keyword Gap.
+Navigate to SEO > Keyword Gap from the sidebar menu.
 Add your primary website and competitors for analysis.

-Click Opportunites and Losses in the right sidebar menu to find keywords you're missing out on.
+Click Opportunities and Losses in the right sidebar menu to find keywords you're missing out on.

 Key Insights: Use the tabs at the top of the graph - All Traffic, Organic, Paid - to see areas of overlap for each type of traffic.
 Hover over the diagram for data on shared Keywords and Search Visits.